A day trip to El Portillo, Teide NP: ft Blue Chaffinch, Canary Blue butterfly and more blue-toned Tenerife Lizards – 22nd May

 Desert Orange Tip

 Things had not been so straightforward with the tour’s first target.
 A day earlier (30th) we were taken to what was described as Europe’s best DOT site; a steep, land-filled former rubbish tip near the coastal town of Castell de Ferro.
-And having connected only badly we re-visited on 1st before heading further east to Cabo de Gata.
+And having connected only badly we went back on 1st before heading further east to Cabo de Gata.
 On both occasions I was the first to call the butterfly, and my picture (below) was the only one gained by any group member.
-Indeed it may have been the only individual present, though many more DOT are said to migrate here by the autumn, attracted by the exclusive foodplant Caper (Capparis spinosa).
+Indeed it may have been the single individual present, though many more DOT are said to migrate here by the autumn, attracted by the exclusive foodplant Caper (Capparis spinosa).

 Desert Orange Tip (record shot)

 European distribution is tightly linked to the presence of that larval host, which in Iberia is restricted to hot, rocky places and very patchy.
-In my experience, always hyperactive Orange Tips cannot be visited quickly.
-It may require a whole day or several re-visits to acquire good pictorial records of settled butterflies.
+In my experience, always hyperactive Orange Tips cannot be converted quickly.
+It may require a whole day or several attempts to acquire good pictorial records of settled butterflies.
 That issue is compounded by the unsafe gradient of this particular site, since observers other than qualified mountain goats must stick to the main track that runs through it, wait for butterflies to come to them and hope they settle.
 Whether or not the heat-adapted, arid zone DOT might survive the winter here depends on local temperatures, and numbers in spring typically vary from year to year.

-Sooty Orange Tip was also on the tour wish list, being cited as possible at several sites we visited, but we didn’t find any.
+Sooty Orange Tip was also on the tour wish list, being cited as possible at several places we visited, but we didn’t find any.
 My impression was there are no predictable sites, and you just have to be lucky.
 Even then, finding settled subjects and gaining pictorial records must be quite difficult and random.

 Aetherie and Spanish Fritillaries

 On Saturday (2nd) we relocated inland to a base just outside the town of Antequera.
 The so often bleak, industrialised south coast was now left behind, and we were at a gateway to scenic and uplifting montane habitat that contained possibly the tour’s two top prizes.
 These are described as being amongst Europe’s rarest Fritillaries, being more widespread though still difficult to find in north-west Africa.
-Both have a foothold in Andalucía, and there is also a small population in Sicily.
+Both have a foothold in Andalucía, and there is also a small population of the first in Sicily.

-Aetherie Fritillary
+Aetherie Fritillary (above and below)

 A day later we visited what was for me the tour’s most spectacular location, Alto de Hondenero where there is a mirador (viewpoint) and car park at the top of a long and in places quite rough track.
 I would only have attempted the ascent in a four wheel drive, but our guides were practiced at getting the tour minibuses up there.
-A walk downhill then brought us to a hotspot for Spanish Fritillary (see here).
-This quite stunning item is single brooded in April and May, and is very loyal to established territories.
+A downhill walk onward then brought us to a hotspot for Spanish Fritillary (see here).
+That quite stunning item is single brooded in April and May, and is very loyal to established territories.

-Spanish Fritillary
+Spanish Fritillary (above and below)

 The constraint with this butterfly is it only flies in temperatures above 21 deg C, which makes locating it difficult at the altitude it also favours.
-The specimen in the top picture (above) was netted and jarred by our (licensed) group leader, then released when the sun went in again so it would be unlikely to fly off straight away.
+The specimen in the top pictures (above) was netted and jarred by our (licensed) guide then released when the sun went in again so it would be unlikely to fly off straight away.
 The species is similar in appearance to Marsh Fritillary, though more boldly and attractively marked.
 The lower row includes an example (right) of the Iberian race beckeri of the latter, for comparison.

 Provence Hairstreak